den-wdi-1/css-responsive-design-and-flexbox/readme.md

 }
 ```

-To create our starter code, we need to
+To create our starter code, we need to:

 1. Create a blank html file
 2. Use a blue font for all of the text
 3. Create a h1 tag with ``White Walkers Class Page``